January 01, 2019 | United Methodist Women by Betsy Creamer

 Through reorganization and denominational mergers, in 1973, the United Methodist Women, administered by the Women’s Division, General Board of Global Ministries, became the women organized for mission.
 They seek wholeness for themselves and for others, especially women, youth and children.

-In 2019 the Leesburg United Methodist Women enjoyed 78 members in four circles.
-Their mission outreach extended to Loudoun County organizations and beyond.
+In 2021 the Leesburg United Methodist Women enjoyed 74 members in four circles.
+Their mission outreach extends from Loudoun County organizations, throughout the United States, and around the world.

 Spiritual growth activities, studies of missions around the world, and fellowship activities give the LUMW members a well-rounded base on which to grow as Christian women.